darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn.md

 Click on the "`+/-`" button to reverse the polarity of the entire drawn mask.
 For example, a circular mask will, by default, cause the module to be applied only to the area inside the drawn circle.
 Reversing its polarity will cause the module to apply to the whole image, _except for_ that circle.

+# panning and zooming the image

+While creating or editing a shape, mouse actions are applied to the current shape.
+If you need to move or zoom the portion of the image shown in the center view, hold down the 'a' key while dragging the mouse or using the scroll wheel.
+While the key is held down, the mouse actions will apply to the entire image rather than the current shape.